Priest Holmes: Retirement

-Holmes announced his retirement on November 21, 2007 after re-injuring his neck on the previous Sunday, November 18, in a game against the Indianapolis Colts.
+Holmes announced his retirement on November 21, 2007, after re-injuring his neck on the previous Sunday, November 18, in a game against the Indianapolis Colts.

 Legacy

 Holmes retired as the Chiefs' all-time leader for career rushing touchdowns (76), total touchdowns (83), and career rushing yards (6,070).
 His rushing yards record has since been broken by Jamaal Charles.
+Travis Kelce later broke Holmes’s franchise record for total touchdowns.
 The team inducted Holmes into the Chiefs Hall of Fame during the 2014 season.
 The induction ceremony took place on November 2 at halftime of a game against the New York Jets.

+Holmes has been a nominee for the Pro Football Hall of Fame nine times as of 2023, but has never advanced to a semi-finalist.
+He was nominated again in 2024 and 2025.